 Herniated disc treatment

-Chiropractic treatment is effective in treating the symptoms of herniated discs in more than 90% of patients.
-The primary goal of treatment is to help relieve pain and other symptoms resulting from the herniated disc.
-To achieve this goal, each Chiro & Sports Med patient’s treatment plan is individualized, based on the source of the pain, the severity of pain and the specific symptoms that the patient exhibits.
+Chiropractic treatment can help patients with herniated discs.
+The primary goal is to help relieve pain and other symptoms resulting from the herniated disc.
+To achieve this goal, each Chiro & Sports Med patient’s treatment plan is individualized, based on the source of the pain, the severity of pain, and the specific symptoms that the patient exhibits.

 There are also a few things that you can do yourself:

 - Apply cold compresses or ice a couple of times a day for 20 minutes at a time.